bradamiller/ProgrammingWithXRP/docs/source/2_DrivingInCircles/understanding_the_sensor.rst

         # Stop the drivetrain
         drivetrain.stop()

     Test your code by placing the robot on a surface with a line and observing if it stops when both sensors are over the line.
 If the robot does not stop correctly, adjust your threshold value or check your conditional statement.
-Here is an example of how the XRP should behave:

 .. figure:: images/stop_at_line.webp
     :width: 450